 A taco tends to be gluten free as corn is used for the tortilla not flour.
 The corn is especially important to those with celiac disease or in most cases, those with sensitive digestive systems.
-The tortilla is also significantly less carbs then bread.
+The tortilla also has significantly less carbs than bread.
 Traditional meats consists of pork, chicken or steak, all relatively high protein items.
 Traditional taco toppings also consist of relatively clean ingredients like cilantro and onions, a sauce however could contain sugar, but most hot sauces are vinegar based and most have a low sugar count or none at all.

 You’ll be surprised to find that even a crunchy taco from Taco bell is only 170 calories and 3 traditional steak Mexican tacos on average, are around 296 calories for all three, that’s 25-29 grams of protein as well.
 So a heavy protein and decent carbohydrate ratio?
 Prepare for taco gains?
 Tacos have historically also been a very “natural” meal, when you consider its corn based tortilla has links to the natural diet of the Olmec people a group that resided in modern day Mexico from 2,500 – 400 BCE.
 So the taco when made correctly is a clean and natural meal that fits nutritional requirements.

 In my opinion it is not a bad idea to throw some tacos into your diet or try making them at home, they are easy to make and there’s plenty of room to add your own twist.
 We have plenty of recipes that are easy to make right here on our site.
 I would just to stick to the basics a corn tortilla (heat them up on the stove, it really changes the texture and flavor), high protein, low fat meats, ground turkey breast or chicken, fish (not breaded), cut up steak, and if you’re a vegetarian try sautéing up some cactus tacos, I pick up my cactus at Acapulco Plaza in Bayonne or any Mexican bodega or deli.